Medication at School

 CHARACTER & COMPLIANCE

-All students are expected to behave appropriately while at school and during extracurricular activities.
+All students are expected to behave appropriately while at school during performances and during extracurricular activities.
 The essence of good discipline is respect; respect for others, respect for self, and respect for rules.
 This attitude, which begins at home, is reinforced at school and applied through life.
 In order to guarantee an excellent learning environment for all students, the following school-wide discipline policies have been adopted.
-It is based on the expectation that no student will interfere with teacher instruction, another student’s learning, or engage in any behavior that is not in their best interest or in the best interest of others.
+In the classroom, no student will interfere with teacher instruction, another student’s learning, or engage in any behavior that is not in their best interest or in the best interest of others.

 When students engage in inappropriate behavior, they will be dealt with fairly and consistently.
 Students may be subject to a range of disciplinary actions based on the nature of the infraction, the number and types of behavioral referrals, and the frequency at which the student is referred for disciplinary action.
 This range includes, but is not limited to, student conferences, detentions, required parent conferences, formal suspensions, recommendation for placement in Behavioral Program, recommendation for expulsion, and/or arrest.